 4.5.5 Based on received notifications, a Global Cache shall download discovery metadata from WIS nodes or other Global Caches and store until receipt of a notification requesting deletion of that discovery metadata record.

-4.5.6 Data and discovery metadata available for download from a Global Cache shall be accessible via a Uniform Resource Locator (URL) using at least one of the protocols specified in the Guidance on technical specifications of WIS 2.0.
+4.5.6 Data and discovery metadata available for download from a Global Cache shall be accessible via a Uniform Resource Locator (URL) using at least one of the protocols specified in the Guide to the WIS Vol. II (WMO-No. 1061).

 4.5.7 A Global Cache shall publish notifications to a Message Broker indicating the availability of data and discovery metadata resources.
-Notifications shall include the URL for downloading resources from the Global Cache and shall use the format and protocol specified in the Guidance on technical specifications of WIS 2.0.
+Notifications shall include the URL for downloading resources from the Global Cache and shall use the format and protocol specified in the Guide to the WIS Vol. II (WMO-No. 1061).

 4.5.8 See also 3.7.5 (Functional requirements of a Global Cache), 4.4 (WIS-TechSpec-3: Operating a Global Broker), 4.6 (WIS-TechSpec-5: Operating a Global Discovery Catalogue), and RFC 3986 (Uniform Resource Identifier: Generic Syntax).